Learning Diffusion Models with Flexible Representation Guidance: Experimental Details

+\paragraph{Image Captioning.} For each ImageNet image, we generate a synthetic caption using Qwen2-VL~\cite{qwen2vl} 2B, using the prompt ``Describe this image.” and the raw image as the input.
+We adopt the official conversation template of Qwen2-VL-2B to arrange the text and image information.
+We set the number of maximum new tokens to be 200, which leads to concise and informative captions.
+We provide a few examples of the generated captions and the corresponding image and class labels in \Cref{fig:caption_examples}.

-\paragraph{Image Captioning and VLM Embeddings.} For each ImageNet image, we generate a synthetic caption using Qwen2-VL~\cite{qwen2vl} 2B, with a maximum token length of 128.
-Both the generated caption and the image are then provided as input to the Qwen2-VL 7B model, which contains 28 joint vision-language transformer layers.
+\paragraph{VLM Embeddings.} Both the generated caption and the image are then provided as input to the Qwen2-VL 7B model, which contains 28 joint vision-language transformer layers.
 We extract representations from the 15th layer of Qwen2-VL 7B and average across all image and text tokens to obtain a unified vision-language embedding of dimension 3584.
 We then align the averaged SiT image patch latents from an intermediate SiT layer, after passing through an MLP projector, with this joint VLM embedding, using a cosine similarity loss (\Cref{eq:repgen}).
 We choose VLM embeddings over unimodal pretrained text embeddings because VLMs offer a shared embedding space that is already partially aligned between modalities, facilitating better transfer and alignment across image and text representations.

+It is noteworthy that we utilize VLMs with different sizes for captioning and representation generation.
+In particular, we use the smaller Qwen2-VL 2B model to generate the synthetic caption since it is already capable of generating captions with high quality and contains sufficiently useful information of the given image.
+Yet it is much faster than the 7B model in the generation speed.
+In contrast, during representation generation, the representations can be obtained in one forward pass for a given image-caption pair, which is much less time-consuming than the sequential inference in the captioning step.
+Therefore, we opt to use the embeddings of the 7B model, which has stronger capability to understand the input content and is thus able to generate more powerful multimodal representations that accelerate diffusion model training.
+This is also validated empirically in \Cref{tab:abl_repr}.

 \paragraph{Model Architecture and Further Implementation Details.} We adopt the same SiT architectures as REPA and SiT, specifically SiT-B/2, SiT-L/2, and SiT-XL/2, which have 12, 24, and 28 layers, hidden dimensions of 768, 1024, and 1152, and 12, 16, and 16 attention heads, respectively.
 Latent vectors are pre-computed from raw images using the stable diffusion VAE~\citep{stable_diffusion}, resulting in $32\times32\times4$ latent vectors that serve as input to SiT.
 For decoding, we use the \texttt{stabilityai/sd-vae-ft-ema} decoder to reconstruct images from latent vectors.